Easy Easter Pancakes for Kids with Edible Grass

 Start out with a hot buttered pan, skillet, or whatever you normally cook on.

-Heat your pan and let’s get started!
+Heat your pan to medium high heat and let’s get started!

 The squeeze bottle is going to help you to be able to draw the bunny onto your hot skillet.
-Go slow, I’m sure your bunny will look great and if it doesn’t it’s still edible!
+Go slow, I’m sure your bunny will look great, and if it doesn’t it’s still edible!
 As long as you don’t burn it.

 Once they look bubbly like the one on the right you can flip them.
 Make sure not to burn the bunnies.
 If you get tired of making bunny pancakes just make tiny pancakes instead.